Ghana progressing on pilot project for wastewater reuse | Ghana News Agency

 He said the improved TLBMC had added environmental and social layers to the original economic layer, with each of these levels having nine components to be used as bases to collect information that will lead to the development of a business model for water-smart solutions.

-Dr Wilhemina Quaye, the Director, STEPRI, said the project had both a global and local identity and was geared towards achieving the Sustainable Development Goals in areas including water, sanitation and partnerships.
+Dr Wilhemina Quaye, the Director of STEPRI, said the project had both a global and local identity and was geared towards achieving the Sustainable Development Goals in areas including water, sanitation and partnerships.

 She said WIDER UPTAKE had been an ideal learning field for the Institute, allowing for broader collaboration with existing and new private sector players, and enhancing the in-house capacities of researchers, as well as strengthening the organisational training of its key staff.